gassraphael/AlphaPEM/README.md

 **AlphaPEM** is licensed under the GNU GPL 3.0.
 See the [LICENSE](LICENSE) file for more details.

-It also includes components licensed under the [MIT license](calibration/LICENSE-MIT):
+It also includes components licensed under the [BSD-3-Clause license](calibration/LICENSE-BSD-3-CLAUSE):

-- calibration/parameter_calibration.py from [geneticalgorithm2](https://github.com/PasaOpasen/geneticalgorithm2).
+- calibration/parameter_calibration.py from [PyGAD](https://github.com/ahmedfgad/GeneticAlgorithmPython).

 ## New contributors